AbeBhatti/MUSE/AWS_SETUP.md

-# VYBE - AWS Configuration Complete 
+# MUSE - AWS Configuration Complete

 ## Overview

-Your VYBE collaborative beat-making application has been successfully configured with AWS services for production-ready authentication and data persistence.
+Your MUSE collaborative beat-making application has been successfully configured with AWS services for production-ready authentication and data persistence.

 ## What Was Set Up